 Speech recognition systems also may be used as an intermediary to translate the medical professional's dictation into rough draft.
 The medical transcriptionist is on the frontline to implement risk management by further refining the draft into a finished document.
 This requires listening to dictation while reading the draft created via speech recognition technology and editing the text on a computer screen.
 This editing may range from minimal to extensive, depending on the capabilities of the speech recognition software and the dictating habits of the originator, and may include correction of content as well as punctuation, grammar, and style.

 The electronic health record (EHR) facilitates storage of an individual's health history so that it may be accessed by physicians and other healthcare providers anywhere.
 The military implements the electronic health record.
 Primary care managers (PCMs) are able to view onscreen previous visit history and order meds and diagnostic studies in the patient’s presence.
 In this setting, the MT and EHR play a blended role.
+Secretarial keyboarding and technical language editing/transcription should not be confused.
+The primary skills necessary for performance of quality medical transcription are extensive medical knowledge and understanding, sound judgment, deductive reasoning, and the ability to detect medical inconsistencies in dictation.
+For example, a diagnosis inconsistent with the patient's history and symptoms may be mistakenly dictated.
+As a foremost partner in risk management, the medical transcriptionist questions, seeks clarification, verifies the information, and enters the correct information into the report.

 Generally speaking, medical transcription can be performed by anyone with access to a high-speed internet connection regardless of geographic boundaries.